US stocks slip but are still on track for 6th monthly gain

-Stocks fell in morning trading on Wall Street Friday with internet retail giant Amazon weighing down major indexes following a weak sales report and forecast.
+Stocks fell in afternoon trading on Wall Street Friday with internet retail giant Amazon weighing down major indexes following a weak sales report and forecast.

+Sectors that are viewed as less risky, such as real estate and companies that sell household and personal products, made gains.
+Banks, technology companies and others that focus on consumer services and goods fell.

-Amazon, which fell 7%, weighed down much of the benchmark S&P 500 and tech-heavy Nasdaq.
+Amazon, which fell 6.8%, weighed down the Nasdaq and the benchmark S&P 500, which was about evenly split between gainers and losers.
 The company reported disappointing sales during its second quarter and gave investors a weak sales forecast.
-The company did extremely well during the worst of the virus pandemic as people were forced to hunker down and shop from home, but the recovery has more people returning to in-store shopping and other pre-pandemic activities.
+Amazon did extremely well during the worst of the virus pandemic as people were forced to hunker down and shop from home, but the recovery has more people returning to in-store shopping and other pre-pandemic activities.

 Investors are also reviewing the latest economic data as they try to gauge the economic recovery's trajectory.
 Consumer spending, which makes up a majority of the economy, rose 1% in June.
 A key measure of inflation rose 3.5%, marking the fastest such 12-month surge since 1991.